-Victoria’s Secret Model Alessandra Ambrosio Stuns In A Red Hot Cut-Out Swimsuit
+Victoria’s Secret Model Alessandra Ambrosio Stuns In A Red-Hot, Cut-Out Swimsuit

 The photos had the mom of two flaunting her toned body in the red-hot swimwear which featured a large cut-out across the chest with a fun string design to show off even more of her impressive tan.

-The first Instagram snap showed Alessandra posing with her left hand on her head as she shot a sultry look towards the camera while sitting on the sand.
+The first Instagram snap showed Alessandra posing with her left hand on her head as she shot a sultry look toward the camera while sitting on the sand.
 Her brunette hair had some serious texture with some beachy waves.

 In the caption, it was revealed that the star was wearing the Cosmos one-piece in the color rust from her range’s new Galactic Sun collection.

-In another photo shared on April 4, Ambrosio lay down on the sand as she showed off her seriously skimpy swimwear.
-The star lay on her side with her arm resting on her hip as she propped up her head with her other hand.
+In another photo shared on April 4, Ambrosio laid down on the sand as she showed off her seriously skimpy swimwear.
+The star laid on her side with her arm resting on her hip as she propped up her head with her other hand.

 The stunning model has been showing off a number of different pieces from the line over the past few weeks.